zed-industries/package-version-server/README.md

 Feel free to submit issues or pull requests.
 Contributions are welcome!

+New releases are published automatically whenever a new version tag is added on main branch.

 ## License

 This project is licensed under the MIT License.